acedesci/encode-attend-navigate/README.md

 - To train a model from scratch (data is generated on the fly):

-Run blocks 1.DataGenerator, 2.Config, 3.Model and 4.Train with the Jupyter Notebook (Neural_Reinforce.ipynb)
+Run blocks 1.DataGenerator, 2.Config, 3.Model and 4.Train with the Jupyter Notebook (Neural_Reinforce.ipynb).
-You could change parameters in the block 2.Config (batch size, max length, nb training steps...)
+You could change parameters in the Config block.
 Default parameters should replicate results reported in our paper (2D TSP50).

 - If training is successful, the model will be saved in a "save" folder (file name depends on config) and training statistics will be reported in a "summary" folder.